-H. Lessons Learned about the Benefits of Streamlining Internal Data Submission for Direct Staff Data Submittal to CAP and StreamNet
+1. Streamlining Internal Data Submission for Direct Staff Data Submittal to CAP and StreamNet

 Ensuring the integrity and efficiency of data flow requires ongoing maintenance and updates, including adopting advances in data management and reporting technology (open source and proprietary programs and tools) to improve efficiencies across the entire data life cycle.
 Several of the data providers are adopting a more automated data flow from field data collection to StreamNet's data systems.
 This is evolving the roles within an organization as to who ultimately submits the data to regional data systems, including delegating the decision to submit data into the CAX to the staff responsible for that data set.
 Approaches in place and under development differ in their specific approach, however, the development of similarly purposed applications for submitting fish data to Fish HLI (CAX) and to Fish Monitoring Data (SN Trends) would be beneficial to all StreamNet data providers.
-For example, ODFW's new Fish Monitoring and Data Distribution SQL server database and the web applications for Specific data to enter this data directly into the system for validation and submission to the StreamNet API.
-The new functionality has made ODFW's internal submission process more efficient and allows the responsible staff member to receive real-time data validation.
-Similar functionality could be beneficial to all StreamNet partners, and we plan to continue identifying improvements and adding new functionality in 2023.
+For example, ODFW's new Fish Monitoring and Data Distribution SQL server database and the web applications for Coordinated Assessments and Fish Monitoring Data (FMD) (trends) has enabled ODFW staff responsible for specific data to enter this data directly into the system for validation and submission to the StreamNet API.
+The new functionality has made ODFW's internal submission process more efficient and allows the staff member responsible to receive real-time data validation.
+Similar functionality could be beneficial to all StreamNet partners, and we plan to continue identifying improvements and adding new functionality in 2024.

-The availability of a fixed increase in financial support for a certain number of years, such as the three-years of funding secured for HCAX, has shown to be integral in advancing standardization and sharing of specific priority data categories.
+The availability of a fixed increase in financial support for a certain number of years, such as the three years of funding secured for HCAX, has shown to be integral in advancing standardization and sharing of specific priority data categories.
 For example, during 2021 ODFW StreamNet applied some of the HCAX funding from the EPA Exchange Network grant to hire a temporary staff member to inventory potential hatchery indicators, metrics, and hatchery program-related information to guide ODFW participation in the HCAX project.
-This allowed ODFW StreamNet to (1) lessen the workload on permanent staff; (2) describe the hatchery data types and formats collected by ODFW's Propagation Program such as location and attributes; (3) support timelier data compilation for testing of the hatchery data exchange web service in 2022 and subsequent final data submission; and (4) inform the Hatchery Biologist Work Groups development of data fields and controlled vocabulary by leveraging the inventory results.
-Furthermore, it is anticipated the HCAX inventory can be leveraged as a model for future projects, such as, a Coordinated Assessments DES for carrying capacity and white sturgeon.
-This approach should be endorsed and encourage for similar activities related to priorities discussed in the CAP Five-Year Plan for all StreamNet partner agencies and tribes (as time and resources allow).
+This allowed ODFW StreamNet to (1) lessen the workload on permanent staff; (2) describe the hatchery data types and formats collected by ODFW's Propagation Program such as location and attributes; (3) support timelier data compilation for testing of the hatchery data exchange web service in 2023; and (4) inform the Hatchery Biologist Work Groups development of data fields and controlled vocabulary by leveraging the inventory results.
+Furthermore, it is anticipated that the HCAX inventory can be leveraged as a model for future projects, such as, a Coordinated Assessments DES for carrying capacity and white sturgeon.